mshade/kronic/README.md

 > **Warning**
 > Avoid exposing Kronic publicly!
 The ingress configuration allows for basic authentication, but
 > this is only minimal protection.
+Ensure you change `ingress.auth.password` from the default.
-Best practice would be to use a privately routed ingress class
-> or other network-level protections.
+> Best practice would be to use a privately routed ingress class or other network-level protections.
+> You may also provide your own basic auth secret using `ingress.auth.secretName`.
+See [Ingress docs](https://kubernetes.github.io/ingress-nginx/examples/auth/basic/) on creation.

 To install Kronic, clone this repository and run: